coopengo/coog-admin/doc/coog_deployment_with_coog_admin.md

 ### Test Batch

-Execute the following command and check that batch is If nothing happen it's perhaps because coog celery container is not started
+Execute the following command and check that batch finished.
+If nothing happen it's perhaps because coog celery container is not started

 ``` bash